 Specialized Pronunciation Sites

 http://youglish.com — Enter a search phrase, and this site will search the transcripts on YouTube and cue up any videos containing the term at the point where it is said.
-You also can choose whether you want English from the US, UK, or Australia.
+You also can choose whether you want English from the US, UK, Australia, Canada, Ireland, Scotland, or New Zealand.

 http://www.forvo.com — Forvo is a pronunciation site of volunteer native speakers in hundreds of languages.
 The sound quality varies across samples.